An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Conclusion and future work

 \section{Conclusion and future work}

 Array-based memristive memory for SNNs are power-hungry during READ cycles.
 They also show high sensitivity due to process variation in MOSFET fabrication and the inherent stochastic behavior of memristors.
 In this work, we leveraged a 3T1R design to achieve a reduction in READ current and process variation sensitivity.
 According to simulation results, $\sim$26.91x and $\sim$18.76x of the READ-out current reduction can be achieved as compared to the prior work and 1T1R approach respectively.
 In addition, both READ power and energy are saved by about 9.37x with the 3T1R device when compared with the 1T1R device.
 At the same time, the write variation is also reduced by targeting a programmable LRS, ranging from 5 k$\Omega$ to 20 k$\Omega$.
 This region was chosen since it contains the least variability in resistance during programming.
 Finally, hardware-realistic Cadence Spectre results were used to verify a software model for four different dataset classification tasks.
 Due to the small change in READ current across the resistance range of our 3T1R DPE, its precision is impacted.
 As a result, classification tasks show a slight decrease in testing accuracy compared to the 1T1R-based DPE.
 Overall, the proposed design is power efficient and reliable.
 For future work, the SET currents of the 3T1R will be optimized alongside further testing of our fabricated chip.
 At the same time, the output precision will be enhanced for the 3T1R cells.
+Optimized electrical processes such as write-read-verify and ultra-fast pulsing, pulses less than \SI{10}{\nano\s}, can be used to achieve more distinct resistance levels.
+Further analysis of scaling issues due to peripheral circuitry and interconnect distances will be taken under consideration.
+In addition, a super-resolution crossbar can be a potential candidate to explore and compare with our design \cite{S1,S2}.